ETIQ-AI/ml-testing/README.md

 ## Etiq AI

 In order to start working with the Etiq AI platform you will need to sign-up to our dashboard: https://dashboard.etiq.ai/ and then install the python package.

+    pip install etiq

 This repository provides a number of notebooks and examples that show how easy it is to use and work with the Etiq.

 ### Docs

 For a quickstart and install just go to our docs: https://docs.etiq.ai/quickstart

+### Getting started

+For testing as you build, you can just use etiq directly from your jupyter notebook or any other python based IDE.

+To install

+For testing in production, we will release an Etiq + Airflow demo example shortly.
+But in the meantime, just reach out: info@etiq.ai

+We also recommend integrating tests with your Github commits.
+For help just email us info@etiq.ai

 ## Example Notebooks & Configs